careerbuilder/CandidateDataServicesDocumentation/CB OAuth.md

 ## Overview

 In order to facilitate external customers accessing resources(Services) owned by CareerBuilder, we have implemented the OAuth 2.0 Client Credentials flow.
 To increase the security of this flow, we have augmented it with JWT-Bearer Client Assertions.
 In this augmented flow, you are given a shared secret and use it to sign a JSON Web Token(JWT) that is used to validate your client.
 This JWT contains your client id, the token endpoint URL, and an expiration.
 As a result of sending a valid JWT, you will receive an access token for our OAuth 2.0 protected APIs.

+This document will describe the process of obtaining OAuth 2.0 client credentials, using those credentials to generate a JWT and obtain an access token, and finally, using that token to interact with OAuth 2.0 protected CareerBuilder APIs.

 ## Obtaining OAuth2 credentials